 Day 2: The Louvre & the Eiffel Tower

 Day 2, getting the kids up, was a bit tough, but we had some big plans for our day!
 Our first stop was the Louvre.
 Like with the Palace of Versailles, we preorder our tickets onÂ Viator; again, such a great decision.
 The tickets we bought had an off-site pick-up spot about a half mile from the entrance.
-Once there we were given our tickets and a map to find the priority entrance for our tickets.
-This was another smooth, seamless entry as we did not go through the main door, meaning no crowds!
-We walked in went through security and started our tour.
+Once there, we obtained our tickets and a map to find the priority entrance for our tickets.
+Like our experience at the Palace, arrival at the Louvre was another smooth, seamless entry as we did not go through the main door, meaning no crowds!
+We walked in, went through security, and started our tour.

-After a few rides and some snacks, it was time to head toward the Eiffel Tower.
+After a few rides and snacks, it was time to head toward the Eiffel Tower.
 Like our other tours, we preordered our tickets.
-There are various options; we walked up to the second floor and ordered ours onÂ Viator.
-Once again, it was a great decision to preorder; we were quickly through security had our tickets scanned, and started our climb.
+There are various options; we walked to the second floor and ordered ours onÂ Viator.
+Once again, it was a great decision to preorder; we were quickly through security, had our tickets scanned, and started our climb.

 Day 3: A leisurely day exploring Paris.

-The crepe is Pomme Rôtie, Caramel Au Beurre SalÃ©, Chantilly, Flambage Au Pommeau, Amandes, which translates to roasted apple, salted butter caramel, whipped cream, pommeau flambage, and almonds.
-Then we ordered the banane, pÃ¢te Ã tartiner, chantilly, and Ã©clats de cookies, which translates to banana, spread (tasted like Nutella to us), whipped cream, and chocolate cookie.
+The crepe is Pomme RÃ´tie, Caramel Au Beurre SalÃ©, Chantilly, Flambage Au Pommeau, Amandes, which translates to roasted apple, salted butter caramel, whipped cream, pommeau flambage, and almonds.
+Additionally, we ordered the banane, pÃ¢te Ã tartiner, chantilly, and Ã©clats de cookies, which translates to banana, spread (tasted like Nutella to us), whipped cream, and chocolate cookie.
 Both were delicious and loved but all!